yjs/yjs/README.md

 ### Example: Using and combining providers

-Any Yjs providers can be combined with each other.
+Any of the Yjs providers can be combined with each other.
 So you can sync data over different network technologies.

-In most cases you want to use a networking provider (like y-webrtc or y-webrtc) in combination with a persistence provider (y-indexeddb in the browser).
-Persistence allows you to load the document faster and to sync persist data that is created while offline.
+In most cases you want to use a network provider (like y-websocket or y-webrtc) in combination with a persistence provider (y-indexeddb in the browser).
+Persistence allows you to load the document faster and to persist data that is created while offline.

 For the sake of this demo we combine two different network providers with a persistence provider.

 ```js
 import * as Y from 'yjs'